-Provided further that in any such case he shall immediately publish in the Gazette, a notice of that fact together with the reasons therefor, and he shall make a statement of such fact in the House of Representatives not later than the second sitting immediately after he has so advised the President.
+Provided further that in any such case the Minister responsible for justice shall immediately publish in the Gazette, a notice of that fact together with the reasons therefore, and he shall make a statement of such fact in the House not later than the second sitting immediately after he has so advised the President.

-- (14) The question whether the Commission for the Administration of Justice has validly performed any function vested in it by or under this Constitution shall not be enquired into in any court. - 101B.
+- (14) Subject to provisions of sub-article (1) of article 101C of the Constitution, the question whether the Commission for the Administration of Justice has validly performed any function vested in it by or under this Constitution shall not be enquired into in any court. - 101B.
 (1) There shall be a Committee for Judges and Magistrates (hereinafter referred to as "the Committee") which shall be a subcommittee of the Commission for the Administration of Justice and which shall consist of three members of the judiciary who are not members of the Commission for the Administration of Justice and who shall be elected from amongst judges and magistrates according to regulations issued by the Commission for the Administration of Justice so however that in disciplinary proceedings against a magistrate two of the three members shall be magistrates and in the case of disciplinary proceedings against a judge two of the three members shall be judges. - (2) The Chairman of the Committee shall be elected by the members of the Committee from amongst themselves. - (3) Any member of the Committee may be challenged and shall abstain in the same circumstances as a judge of the Superior Courts may be challenged or may abstain.
 Where a member has been challenged or has abstained, the Commission for the Administration of Justice shall appoint a substitute member. - (4) The Committee shall exercise discipline on judges and magistrates in the manner prescribed in this article. - (5) Disciplinary proceedings against a judge or a magistrate shall be commenced upon a complaint in writing and containing definite charges made to the Committee by the Chief Justice or by the Minister responsible for justice, for breach of the provisions of the Code of Ethics for Members of the Judiciary or of a code or disciplinary rules for members of the judiciary promulgated according to the same procedure according to which the said Code of Ethics is promulgated which are from time to time applicable to the members of the judiciary.
 The complaint shall also include the grounds upon which each of such charges is based.

 Discipline of judges and magistrates.
 Added by: XLIV.
 2016.8.
+Amended by: XLV.2020.8.